prideout/euler/src/verbiage.md

 **A = (a + b + c + d + ...) - nπ + 2π**.

-To portray this formula visually, we've inscribed the components of the formula onto the sphere.
+To portray this formula visually, we've inscribed the components of the sum onto the sphere.

+Note that each vertex and edge correspond to a component of the sum, as well as the face itself.
 This will be useful later in the proof.

 </segment>